yochie/rhythm-visuals/DrawPlanck/DrawPlanck.md

 - MIDI_DEVICE : Index of midi device to use.
 See console for list.

 ### Background
-- LOGO_SCALING : Multiplier for logo size.
+- LOGO_SCALING : Decimal multiplier for logo size.
+- WITH_BACKGROUND : 0 or 1 to activate background.

 ### Mode switching
 - MILLISECONDS_FOR_MODE_SWITCH : Number of milliseconds to hold TOP_LEFT_NOTE to trigger mode switch.